The Journey of Coffee: From Bean to Brew

 Coffee has transcended geographical boundaries to become the most traded commodity on earth.
 Its global demand and economic significance have made it a cornerstone of international trade.
 Coffee plantations can be found in various regions, but it is closest to the equator where coffee beans naturally thrive.
 The combination of optimal altitude, temperature, and rainfall in these equatorial regions creates the perfect conditions for coffee plants to flourish.

-There are 2 varieties of Coffee
+There are only 2 varieties of Coffee

 When it comes to coffee beans, there are two primary varieties that stand out: Arabica and Robusta.
 Arabica beans are celebrated for their delicate flavor profiles and aromatic qualities, making up the majority of the coffee consumed worldwide.
 On the other hand, Robusta beans possess a more robust taste and contain a higher caffeine content, making them popular in espresso blends and instant coffees.
 Many people enjoy the robust flavor of robusta coffee beans, but some find it to be too strong.
 McDonald’s coffee (The McCafe K-cups mentioned above) is made with robusta coffee beans, and many people enjoy the strong flavor and high caffeine content of McDonald’s coffee.